 Joseph Caron was born in Windsor, Ontario.
 He graduated from the Université d’Ottawa with an Honors B.A. in 1970.

 Mr. Caron joined the Trade Commissioner Service in 1972, and served abroad in Saigon and Ankara, Turkey.
-In 1975, he began Japanese language studies, and subsequently served three times at the Canadian Embassy in Tokyo, including as Minister and Head of Chancery.
+In 1975, he began Japanese language studies, and subsequently served four times at the Canadian Embassy in Tokyo, including as Minister and Head of Chancery.

 During the 1980s, he undertook private-sector assignments with responsibilities in Japan, China, Hong Kong, Korea and Taiwan.
 He served as Manager for Asia for the Council of Forest Industries of British Columbia, based in Tokyo, from 1984 to 1987.
 He also worked briefly for the Potash Corporation of Saskatchewan, responsible for South and South East Asia.

 In Ottawa, he has held several positions related to Asian and international economic affairs, including serving in the Foreign and Defense Secretariat of the Privy Council Office under Prime Minister Trudeau.
 He was also deeply involved in G-8 Summitry, actively participating, over the years, in eight Economic Summit Meetings.

 In 1998, he became Assistant Deputy Minister for Asia-Pacific at the Department of Foreign Affairs and International Trade, and served as Canada’s Senior Official for Asia-Pacific Economic Cooperation, responsible for managing the Canadian participation in APEC including the Leaders annual summit.

 From 2001 to 2005, Mr. Caron served as Canada’s Ambassador to the Peoples’ Republic of China, with concurrent accreditation to North Korea and Mongolia.